Tilings of the Sphere by Congruent Pentagons I: Edge Combinations $a^2b^2c$ and $a^3bc$: Introduction

 Pentagonal subdivision is introduced in Section \ref{pdiv}.
-The operation can be applied to any tiling on oriented surface, and dual tilings give the same pentagonal subdivision tiling.
-Therefore the five platonic solids give three pentagonal subdivisions.
-Note that we already proved in \cite{ay1,gsy} that edge-to-edge tilings of sphere by (the minimal number of) $12$ congruent pentagons is the deformed dodecahedron.
-This is exactly the pentagonal subdivision of tetrahedron in the theorem.
-We also note that each tiling in the theorem allows two free parameters.
+The operation can be applied to any tiling on an oriented surface.
+Since the dual tiling has the same pentagonal subdivision tiling, the five Platonic solids give three pentagonal subdivision tilings, in Figure \ref{subdivision_tiling}.
+We already proved in \cite{ay1,gsy} that edge-to-edge tilings of the sphere by (the minimal number of) $12$ congruent pentagons is the deformed dodecahedron given by the first of Figure \ref{subdivision_tiling}, and is exactly the first family in the theorem.